ToBaer94/pygame_platformer/README.md

 # pygame_platformer

 Simple game to teach myself programming.
 Requires python 2.7 and pygame 1.9.

+Uses pytmx version 3.20 to allow loading of .tmx map files. pytmx is licensed under LGPL v3:  https://github.com/bitcraft/PyTMX

+To update the pytmx library, download the newest build from https://github.com/bitcraft/PyTMX and replace the pytmx folder with the pytmx folder from bitcraft's repository.

+Updating pytmx possibly requires you to modifiy the tilerenderer.py file.

 Arrow keys for directional movement and jumping, space to throw fireballs.